GIBRALTAR INTERNATIONAL SONG FESTIVAL 2019 RULES

 3. Songs entered for the Song Festival must be unpublished and remain so until the selection of the finalists has been completed.
 Finalist entries must, additionally, remain unpublished until the Finals Gala has taken place.

-NOTE: In the context of the GISF, the organiser, The Music Festival (Gibraltar) Ltd., deems that for a song to be considered published, a contract needs to have been signed between the author(s)/composer(s) and a publishing company or record label.
+NOTE: In the context of the GISF, the organiser, The Gibraltar International Song Festival, deems that for a song to be considered published, a contract needs to have been signed between the author(s)/composer(s) and a publishing company or record label.
 Should such a contract not exist, a song will be regarded as unpublished, irrespective of whether or not it has been included in a record, or posted on social media.
 See also Rule 12 d, below.

 5. Entries must not contain lyrics – or require a performance – that may be considered immoral and/or offensive to our society.
 The decision as to what is deemed to be considered immoral and or offensive to our Society will be at the sole discretion of the Committee.